What are the advantages of putting money into savings?

 What financial goals call for saving rather than investing?

-Consider putting money into a savings-type account if you need it within in a short time.
-A typical market cycle is five-to-seven years, so if you need the money in less time than that, it’s a good idea to put it in a savings account.
+Consider putting money into a savings-type account if you need it within a short period of time.
+A typical investment market cycle is five-to-seven years, so if you need the money in less time than that, it’s a good idea to put it in a savings account.
 Saving is also a good strategy if you plan to completely fund the goal yourself, and don’t need to rely on your money growing significantly.

-Examples of savings goals include:
+Examples of short-term savings goals include:

 - Car down payment